 There are a couple of ways to format dates in power bi, and we explain most of them.
-To demonstrate these date formats, we are going to use the SQL table that we imported in Enter Data article.
+To demonstrate these date formats, we are going to use the sql table that we imported in the enter data article.

-In order to format dates in any table, please click Edit Queries option under the Home tab.
+To format dates in any Power BI table, please click the Edit Queries option under the Home tab.
 Please refer to enter data article.

-Clicking Edit Queries option will open a new window called Power Query Editor.
+Clicking the Edit Queries option opens a new window called Power Query Editor.

-From the below screenshot you can see the HireDate column.
-To demonstrate the formatting options, we are going to use this column.
+From the screenshot below, you can see the HireDate column.
+To demonstrate the date formatting options, we are going to use this column.

-Please select the Date Column and right-click on it will open the context menu.
+Please select the Date Column and right-click on it to open the context menu.
 Select the Transform option and select the formatting option.
 For now, we are selecting the Year.
-It means, this property will extract and display the Years from Hire date
+It means this property extracts and displays the Years from the Hire date.

-From the below screenshot you can see, the date and Time in Hire date column is replaced by the Extracted Year
+From the screenshot below, you can see the date and Time in the Hire date column replaced by the Extracted Year.

-Second approach to Format Dates in Power BI
+The second approach to Format Dates in Power BI Transform tab

 First, go to Transform Tab.
 Under this tab, you can see the Date and Time options.
-You can use these drop down list to format the dates.
+You can use these drop-down lists to format the dates.

-clicking the down arrow beside the Date will show you the drop down list of available date formats.
-For the demo purpose we are selecting Days in Month
+Clicking the down arrow beside the Date show you the drop-down list of available Power BI date formats.
+For the demo purpose, we are selecting Days in Month.

-From the below screenshot you can see, the date and Time in Hire date column is replaced by the total number of days in a month
+From the below screenshot, you can see the date and Time in the Hire date column replaced by the total number of days in a month.

-Above specified approaches are replacing the existing column with the formatted date but this approach will add extra column for formmated date.
+The above-specified approaches are replacing the existing column with the formatted date in Power BI.
+But, this approach adds an extra column for the formatted date.

 First, go to Add Column Tab.
 Under this tab, you can see the Date, Time, and Duration options.
-You can use these drop down list to format the date and Time.
+You can use these drop-down lists to format the date and Time.

-Now you can see the new column (extra column) displaying the date from Hire date
+Now you can see the new column (extra column) displaying the date from the Hire date.

 Now you can see the new column displaying the Time from Hire date